bcook/MED_OWDA/README.md

 # MED_OWDA
-Code and manuscript for the Mediterranean OWDA manuscript.
+Code, files, figures, and manuscript for the Mediterranean OWDA manuscript.